 Warm up exercises are needed regardless of the type of workout you choose.
 The warm up exercises will prevent sprains and strains.
 In winter, you need to increase the amount of time you spend on warm up exercises.
 This is due to the reduced temperatures and the fact that the muscles are tighter in the winter, so injuries are more common.
 There are a few warm up exercises you can choose from.1.
 Static Stretches

 Arm circles can be performed as warm up exercises if you are planning to ski or bike.
 Circle your arms from one side to the other, making sure to increase the tempo.
 You may also take some deep breaths raising your hands up in the air.
 When you exhale, bend over and quickly move your hands towards the ground.3.
 Twist Your Upper Body

 Squats will work on your lower body and will warm up the muscles from this area.
 Make sure you perform the squats correctly.
 Hold your hands in front of you or put them at the back of your head; your back should be straight.
 Use your abdominal muscles to squat down and come back up.
-Try not to move your hands and upper body while you perform the squats.
+Try not to move your hands and upper body while you perform the squats.7.
+Jumping Rope

 Jumping rope is not a usual way to warm up, but it may be used if you prefer a more intensive type of warm up.
 This warm up exercise will increase your heart rate.

 Unlike the other types of warm up exercises, jumping rope is only required for 3 to 5 minutes to prepare you for your winter workout.
 Ideally, you should perform this activity after stretching for a couple of minutes.8.
 Imitate the Exercise Moves

 You may also warm up by imitating the moves you are about to perform during your workout.
 In this manner, you will warm up the muscle groups that you will be using.